adamibrahim/Laravel-forum/installation.md

 ##### Mail notification test with mailtrap

-Simple configure your .env file as instructed at mailtrap.io
+Simply configure your .env file as instructed at mailtrap.io

 #### Admin user